-Are you hosting and/or participating in an eclipse-viewing party or other public event for the August 21, 2017 U.S. coast-to-coast eclipse, first total solar eclipse visible in the contiguous U.S. since 1979?
-To help let people know about your event, the American Astronomical Society (AAS) – the United States’ society of professional astronomers – announced on March 6, 2016 that it wants you to place word of it on its interactive Events & Activities map on the AAS solar-eclipse website.
+Are you hosting and/or participating in an eclipse-viewing party or other public event for the August 21, 2017 eclipse?
+To help let people know about your event, the American Astronomical Society (AAS) – the United States’ society of professional astronomers – has placed a handy interactive Events & Activities map on the AAS solar-eclipse website.

 Questions?
 Email astronomer Richard Tresch Fienberg at rick.fienberg [at] aas.org, who wrote:

-Most of the events mapped to date are in the path of totality, but a growing number of communities off the path are organizing activities to share safe views of the partial eclipse with members of the public.
+Most of the events mapped to date are in the path of totality, but [some] communities off the path are organizing activities to share safe views of the partial eclipse with members of the public.
 We want to know about them, too.

 Are you giving a lecture or other presentation about the eclipse to your local astronomy club, civic group, or public library?
 Is your local planetarium doing any eclipse programming?
 We want to know about that, too!